JSON Schema Validator

 The validator supports all core JSON Schema Draft 7 keywords including type, required, properties, additionalProperties, items, enum, const, pattern, format, minimum, maximum, minLength, maxLength, allOf, anyOf, oneOf, not, and local $ref resolution.
 This coverage handles real-world schemas used in production API contracts.

 Start validating immediately — no account creation, no email verification, no daily caps.
 Validate a single object or run hundreds of checks per session with no restrictions.
-Sample schemas are included so you can explore the tool's capabilities without writing a schema from scratch.
+Example buttons are included so you can explore the tool's capabilities without writing a schema from scratch.

 JSON Schema is a powerful vocabulary for annotating and validating JSON documents.
 It defines the expected structure, data types, constraints, and relationships within a JSON payload.
 Originally designed to describe API contracts, JSON Schema is now used across configuration management, form generation, documentation, and data quality enforcement.